bhattlab/phanta/README.md

 # Troubleshooting
 ## Environment Creation

-If you have trouble creating the environment specified by `phanta_env.yaml` following the instructions [above](#installation), you can alternatively install a minimal set of packages into a fresh conda environment.
+If you have trouble creating the environment specified by `phanta_env.yaml` following the instructions [above](#installation), you can alternatively install the required packages stepwise, into a fresh conda environment, using the instructions below.

-Minimal set of packages:
+Package list:
 1. bracken v2.7
 2. kraken2 v2.1.2
 3. pandas (pipeline developed with v1.4.2 but anything higher should also work)